ScriptingWithSaad/BMI-Generator/README.md

 # BMI-Generator
 I am creating this BMI Generator with HTML, Css and JavaScript.

-click on this link to try out BMI Generator: https://scriptwithsaad.github.io/BMI-Generator/
+Click On This Link To Try Out BMI Generator: https://scriptwithsaad.github.io/BMI-Generator/